Nick Amaro: Character within SVU

 Amaro is clearly rattled by this, and in subsequent episodes, begins suppressing his anger until it explodes during the investigation into madam Delia Wilson (Brooke Smith), when he threatens to shoot Detective Brian Cassidy (Dean Winters) if Cassidy does not tell him for whom he is working undercover.
 This, along with his erratic behavior, briefly alienates his SVU colleagues; for example, they are reluctant to give him sensitive information regarding the false charges against Captain Donald Cragen (Dann Florek), fearing that he will make matters worse.

 In "Twenty-Five Acts", Amaro asks temporary SVU commanding officer Captain Steven Harris (Adam Baldwin) to let him work their rape case solo, telling Benson she needs a partner she can trust.
 Benson ends up working the case with Rollins.

 In the episode "Undercover Blue", Cassidy is put on trial for rape when he is falsely accused by a prostitute working for pimp Bart Ganzel (Peter Jacobson).
 Amaro is called to the stand by ADA Derek Strauss (Greg Germann), who asks about his undercover work.
-When Cassidy's lawyer questions him, Amaro is forced to reveal that he had a romantic relationship with the sister of a drug lord he was investigating undercover.
-Sergeant John Munch (Richard Belzer) then informs him that the NYPD brass is requesting he take a paternity test because the woman is claiming he has a son from the relationship.
+When Cassidy's lawyer questions him, Amaro is forced to reveal that he had an affair with the sister of a drug lord he was investigating undercover.
+Sergeant John Munch (Richard Belzer) then informs him that the NYPD brass is requesting he take a paternity test because his ex-lover is claiming he has a son from the fling.

 He goes to the woman's house to confront her, but is denied by her boyfriend.
 Later, while watching the boyfriend pick the boy up from school, he witnesses the man use the boy as a carrier during a drug deal.
 Amaro then meets the boy and tells the woman that her boyfriend is using their son to deal drugs.
 After Cassidy apologizes to Amaro for what his lawyer did, he helps him bust the boyfriend for drug dealing.
 The episode concludes with Amaro knocking on the woman's door, and her letting him in to bond with their son, Gil.

 In "Born Psychopath", he is shot by Henry Mesner (Ethan Cutkosky), a psychopathic 10-year-old boy, while apprehending him for abusing his sister.